Decorative service page background

 We believe that quality care should be accessible.
 While we're based in Michigan, we want to provide you with the information you need to find great care wherever you are.
 Many modern clinics, including our own, offer transparent pricing and memberships to make consistent care more affordable.
 Exploring these options can be a great way to manage costs while investing in your long-term well-being.

-Average Costs by Therapy Type
+A Breakdown of Costs by Therapy

 When you start looking at different therapies, you'll see a range of price points.
 Chiropractic care, for example, is often considered one of the more affordable routes, especially when you compare it to the staggering costs of surgery.
 For more specialized care, the cost of a Pain Management New Patient Office Visit in the Myrtle Beach area is around $271.
 This initial consultation is your first step in getting a diagnosis and treatment plan.
 Physical therapy is another common and effective option, with national average prices sitting around $526, though your final cost will depend on your specific needs and insurance plan.